chenxiaoqino/getusermedia-to-rtmp/README.md

 Audio stream might get corrupted, and we need more test on the set of FFMpeg parameters.
 Feel free to open an issue to discuss your experience!

-- No Chrome Yet

-Beside MediaRecorder implementation issue, Chrome forces `getUserMedia` to be requested over SSL. (will deal with that later)

 - No resolution adjustment on server-side yet

-The server should allow resizing the output video. (coming soon)
+The server should allow resizing the output video.
+This can be done by adding output resizing to the list of FFMpeg flags.

-- Configurable server with SSL (coming soon)
+- Configurable server with SSL, configurable clients

-- Configurable client (coming soon)
+Hack yourself.
+Pull request welcomed!

 - `socket.io` has bad efficiency doing binary websocket

-Should migrate to raw websocket (later).

 - Rate-limiting

+Currently there's no congestion control of any kind, so this works best in LAN environment.

 Consider automatically adjust upstream rate via WebSocket `bufferedAmount` attribute.
 (Note that locally the rate can only be adjusted by video size...)